mchalapuk/hyper-text-slider/doc/javascript-api.md

    but in zoom-in-out there is no style change after transition.

-For all automatic phase changes to work, one of DOM elements that have transition specified must be added to the phaser as a phase trigger (see [.prototype.addPhaseTrigger(elem, transitionProperty)](javascript-api.md#phaserprototypeaddphasetriggerelem-transitionproperty)).
+For all automatic phase changes to work, one of DOM elements that have transition specified must be added to the phaser as a phase trigger (see [.prototype.addPhaseTrigger(target, propertyName)](javascript-api.md#phaserprototypeaddphasetriggertarget-propertyname)).
 Each time a transition on a phase trigger ends, [.prototype.nextPhase()](javascript-api.md#phaserprototypenextphase) method is called.
 During its startup, [Slider](javascript-api.md#slider) sets phase change triggers on [layout elements](class-names.md#layout-class-names) (background and contents) of each slide and calls proper phase change methods when slider controls are being used.